 For the fiber supplement, there are several different options.
 Psyllium husk is very effective, but can be quite harsh on the intestines for those who suffer from Leaky Gut Syndrome.
 Other good alternatives are Acacia Powder and Pure Apple Fiber.
-I especially like Fiber-3 by NOW Foods – it contains soluble fiber from Golden Flax Meal and Acacia, plus Inulin as a prebiotic.
+Here is a good example that contains soluble fiber from Golden Flax Meal and Acacia, plus Inulin as a prebiotic.

-Regular Bentonite clay doesn’t mix well with water so buy it in liquid form, like Great Plains Bentonite.
+Regular Bentonite clay doesn’t mix well with water so buy a brand that comes in liquid form, like this one.
 This will make the detox drink a lot easier to get down.
 Add it to your fiber supplement and shake up the mixture for a few seconds, then quickly drink it before it settles.
 Drink another extra large glass of water immediately after.
 Both these ingredients are great for detox.
 The Bentonite clay soaks up toxins, and the fiber pushes waste matter out through your colon.

 Recipe: Fiber/Bentonite Shake